Animesh-paul87/sftp/README.md

-# sftp configuration Using bind Mount 2
+# sftp configuration Using bind Mount 2 (configuration need to check not working)
 ==============================================
 # Create a Directory Structure (will Create a 'Jail' Folder structure that Root Owns, and a "Home" folder that test1 ownes, we need to map them together.